Site icon Circuit Ideas for You

 How to Build:

-To build a Simple Mobile Phone Detector Circuit using Op-Amp following are the connection steps to keep in mind:
+To build a Mobile Phone Detector Circuit using Op-Amp following are the connection steps to keep in mind:

 Testing: